gedithecoder/alx-low_level_programming/0x00-hello_world/README.md

-This directory contains a low level programming project
+This directory contains a Hello World project